This page is currently being updated. Thank you for your patience.

 Jun 2016 - Oct 2018: Policies and Procedures Executive and Students' and Young People's Organisations Executive, Regard

 I wrote and maintained policies and procedures to ensure the charity’s legal compliance.
-When writing the vulnerable beneficiaries policy, for example, I researched the relevant laws and government guidance to discover which were applicable.
+For example, when writing the vulnerable beneficiaries policy, I researched the relevant laws and government guidance to discover which were applicable.
 This was particularly pertinent when I wrote this policy because, as disabled people, we are all labelled ‘vulnerable’ in law.
-It required me to develop my analytical skills and ability to process and large quantities of information.
+It required me to develop my analytical skills and ability to process large quantities of information.

-Liaising with youth groups and student organisations gave me the chance to hone skills relating to engaging with people from outside of the organisation.
-This role also led to presenting opportunities at large organisations, such as University of Greenwich.
-I also developed my ability to present information and train people around building inclusive communities.
+Liaising with youth groups and student organisations allowed me to hone skills relating to engaging with people from outside the organisation.
+This role also presented opportunities at large organisations like the University of Greenwich.
+I also developed my ability to give information and train people about building inclusive communities.

 All Executive Committee members worked remotely.
-The role, therefore, requires self-determination, commitment and motivation to write policies, procedures and liaise with youth groups without peer pressure or an office base.
+The role, therefore, requires self-determination, commitment and motivation to write policies and procedures and liaise with youth groups without peer pressure or an office base.

 Aug 2010 - Oct 2011: Marketing and Advertising, Spokz People

-This role entailed giving out leaflets to those who wanted them and provided interested parties with information about the charity.
-This role required self-motivation and determination to work for a period of weeks without the need for supervision or guidance as I was required to work isolated from headquarters and other volunteers.
+This role entailed giving out leaflets to those who wanted them and providing interested parties with information about the charity.
+This role required self-motivation and determination to work for weeks without supervision or guidance, as I was required to work isolated from headquarters and other volunteers.
 Good proofreading ability was demanded when assisting with the creation of leaflets.